corporate renewable energy goals

 Public Policy Support and Corporate Renewable Energy Goals

 In the past, several tax incentives have helped encourage the growth of wind and solar energy.
-For instance, the Production Tax Credit (PTC) and Investment Tax Credit (ITC) both incentivize the implementation of new energy solutions.
-The PTC will phase out soon, and the ITC will do so sometime in 2020.
-Although, a 2020 spending bill looks to extend PTC for one more year and will likely convert offshore wind applications from PTC to ITC for a year.
-That allows projects that begin in 2020 to have ample coverage.
-Yet, from a tax incentive angle, things remain uncertain, at least in the future.
+For instance, the Production Tax Credit (PTC) and Investment Tax Credit (ITC) both incentivized the implementation of new energy solutions from the Inflation Reduction Act.

-U.S. tariff policies may also cause some hiccups as we enter 2020, with tariffs up-to-30-percent levied on panels manufactured abroad.
-Luckily, panel costs are declining, in general, which means imported panel costs are still seeing a slight decrease despite policy changes.
+U.S. tariff policies are planning to be restored for solar tech.
+Panel costs are declining, in general, which means imported panel costs are still seeing a slight decrease despite policy changes.

 Yet almost none of these negative trends appear to be affecting the growth of wind and solar energy.
 Why?